Skip to main content

 Here is a practical timeline based on how career changers actually complete this transition, synthesized from bootcamp providers, community reports, and NIST/NICE workforce guidance.

-Step 1: Assess Your Starting Point (Week 1–2)#
+Step 1: Assess Your Starting Point (Week 1–2)Permalink to “Step 1: Assess Your Starting Point (Week 1–2)

-Step 2: Build Foundational Knowledge (Month 1–3)#
+Step 2: Build Foundational Knowledge (Month 1–3)Permalink to “Step 2: Build Foundational Knowledge (Month 1–3)

 Start with free or low-cost resources.
 SANS Cyber Aces offers free introductory modules covering operating systems, networking, and system administration basics.
 Google's Cybersecurity Professional Certificate on Coursera ($49/month, approximately 6 months at a comfortable pace) provides a structured beginner-friendly curriculum covering security fundamentals, SIEM tools, SQL, and incident response.

 If you have no IT background at all, consider starting with CompTIA Network+ ($359 exam voucher, $500–$800 total cost) before moving to Security+.
 Networking fundamentals are essential for almost every cybersecurity role.
-The build-learning-plan guide for transferable skills shows how to structure self-study into weekly milestones.

-Step 3: Earn Your First Certification (Month 3–6)#
+Step 3: Earn Your First Certification (Month 3–6)Permalink to “Step 3: Earn Your First Certification (Month 3–6)

 CompTIA Security+ (SY0-701) is the most widely recognized entry-level cybersecurity certification.
 The exam costs $425 for the voucher, with total costs including study materials reaching $600–$1,500.
 It covers five domains: General Security Concepts (12%), Threats, Vulnerabilities, and Mitigations (22%), Security Architecture (18%), Security Operations (28%), and Security Program Management (20%).
 It is DoD 8570 compliant and frequently listed as a minimum qualification in job postings.

-Step 4: Practice Hands-On (Month 2–6, overlapping)#
+Step 4: Practice Hands-On (Month 2–6, overlapping)Permalink to “Step 4: Practice Hands-On (Month 2–6, overlapping)

-TryHackMe ($14–$16.99/month, free tier available) is the most beginner-friendly platform.
+TryHackMe ($14/month, free tier available) is the most beginner-friendly platform.
 It offers guided learning paths, browser-based labs, and structured tracks including SOC Level 1 and Penetration Testing fundamentals.
 Start with the Pre-Security learning path if you have no technical background.

 Hack The Box (free tier limited, Pro plan approximately $25/month) is the next step.
 It offers more advanced CTF-style challenges and real-world scenarios.
 Move to Hack The Box after completing TryHackMe fundamentals.